-Excessive Alcohol use is a problem that people and our society must take an honest look at if we are to reduce the number of people that are killed as a result of alcohol in our country.
-The reality is 88,000 deaths a year is not acceptable.
+Excessive alcohol use is a problem that people and our society must take an honest look at if we are to reduce the number of people that are killed as a result of alcohol in our country.
+The reality is that 88,000 deaths a year is not acceptable.
 We must do more to stop the number of alcohol-related deaths.
 The single best way to do this is to get people to seek help for their alcohol problems, by encouraging more people to get help.
 In the United States, there are roughly 15.1 million adults ages 18 and older that meet the criteria for an alcohol use disorder.
 That number grows every day, and more people need to get help for this problem.

 Do you or a loved one need Alcoholism Treatment?

 If you need alcohol detox, alcohol inpatient treatment, residential alcohol treatment, partial alcohol hospitalization or alcohol intensive outpatient treatment then contact Summer Sky Treatment Center at 1-888-857-8857, and our admission department can assist you with information or help with admission into one of our alcohol treatment programs.